myles-lewis/cellGeometry/cran-comments.md

 0 errors | 0 warnings | 0 note

+Thanks for the comments.
+This is a resubmission of a new release.

 * There are no references/citations available for this novel method (it is unpublished).
-But we are going to submit the maths of the method as a new manuscript soon.
+But we will submit the maths of the method as a new manuscript soon.

 * All instances of `cat()` have been changed to `message()` throughout.
 All requested functions have been fixed.